-the Solent Coast's designated sites. coming forward under agenda for action 2.5 should avoid impacts on designated sites through the design and location.
-There may be opportunities to development schemes under action 2.5 that manage pressures by providing alternatives to accessing the designated site.
-In accordance with the requirements of the Habitats Regulations, a project level HRA and appropriate Partnership Plan agenda for action Potential Impact pathway prior to mitigation Mitigation available under appropriate assessment assessment may also be required for specific schemes. enhancement of recreational routes (e.g. walking and cycling) may increase access to parts of the Solent Coast's designated policy and case law relating to the avoidance and mitigation hierarchy, projects coming forward under agenda for action 2.5 should avoid impacts on designated sites through the design and location.
-There may be opportunities to development schemes under action 2.5 that manage pressures by providing alternatives to accessing the designated site.
-In accordance with the requirements of the Habitats Regulations, a project level HRA and appropriate assessment may also be required for specific
+Partnership Plan priority Potential Impact pathway prior to mitigation Mitigation available under appropriate assessment 2.5 Increase sustainable travel Recreational pressures: The enhancement of recreational routes (e.g. walking and cycling) may increase access to parts of the Solent Coast's designated sites.
+In line with Government policy and case law relating to the avoidance and mitigation hierarchy, projects coming forward under priority 2.5 should avoid impacts on designated sites through the design and location.
+There may be opportunities to develop schemes that manage pressures by providing alternatives to accessing the designated site.
+In accordance with the requirements of the Habitats Regulations, a project level HRA and appropriate assessment may also be required for specific schemes.